-Water, plumbing and bathroom fittings
+Water, Plumbing and Bathroom Fittings

-Repair category 1
+Repair Category 1

-Notes Sanitary fittings are to a modern standard with no significant defects evident.
+Notes No significant defects evident.

+Heating and Hot Wate r

+Repair Category 1

-Heating and hot water Repair category 1 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient
+Notes It is assumed that the heating and hot water systems have been installed in accordance with all relevant regulations and thereafter maintained on a regular basis.
+Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their

+safe and efficient operation.